MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 #### Deployment operations

 To build deployment pipelines, you need to provision additional compute to run build agents.
-This architecture sequesters the build agents in a separate subnet.
+This architecture isolates the build agents in a separate subnet.
 Ingress is restricted to Azure DevOps.
-Egress (how?)

 ## Design areas